foreseecode/verint-xm-cordova-plugin/README.md

 `cordova plugin add https://github.com/foreseecode/foresee-sdk-cordova-plugin`

+* All initial steps are same as described in our [iOS Getting Started](https://developer.foresee.com/docs/getting-started)

-* Add `foresee_configuration.json` file to your iOS project as described in [iOS Getting Started](https://developer.foresee.com/docs/getting-started)
+* Add `foresee_configuration.json` file to your iOS project.

 * Add those two methods in your AppDelegate as described in our [iOS Getting Started](https://developer.foresee.com/docs/getting-started)